 Highlights: Use of Tencel; made in LA.

-Made primarily with men in mind, Nudie Jeans is the go-to shop to find denim for your boys or boyfriend jeans for your own closet.
+Nudie Jeans is the go-to shop to find denim for men or boyfriend jeans for your own closet.
 Offering free repair services and store discounts when you turn in old jeans you no longer want, Nudie Jeans has really thought of the entire life-cycle of what they make, proving their expertise in the industry and thoughtfulness for the people and environment they serve.

 Highlights: Organic cotton; full transparency reports; free repair services.

 Second hand denim

 And of course, when shopping for sustainable fashion, buying used is always an ideal option.
 Although second hand shopping has been critiqued for it potentially and unintentionally feeding into the fast fashion cycle, the reality is that the more we buy used, the more already-existing waste we're diverting from landfills; the less raw materials would be used; and the less second hand clothes would be shipped off into developing countries (where it has been and may continue to put local artisans out of business and end up trashing their landfills).